dkmagee/hawkired/README.md

 Downloading Data
 ----------------

 Download your data from the [ESO Archive Data Portal](http://archive.eso.org/eso/eso_archive_main.html) using the "CalSelector" option.
-Using this option gives you the all the calibration data for each OB (Observation Block) and and XML file which is used by HAWKIRED to
+Using this option gives you the all the calibration data for each OB (Observation Block) and and XML file which is used by HAWKIRED as input.

 Running HAWKIRED
 ----------------